Why should I use a custom domain?

 - You should register yourself as the owner of the domain name with administrative rights

 - All things being equal, you should try to select a domain name with a .com extension

-- Use the word “RE/MAX” without first reviewing the RE/MAX Trademark and Graphic Standards guidelines (p.
-50)*, or the word "realtor" without reviewing the National Association of REALTORS® Membership Marks Manual.
+- Use the word “RE/MAX” without first reviewing the RE/MAX Trademark and Graphic Standards guidelines (download the RE/MAX Brand Identity Manual and start on p.
+52)*, or the word "realtor" without reviewing the National Association of REALTORS® Membership Marks Manual.
 If you purchase a domain that uses either of these terms in a manner not compliant with these guidelines, we will not be able to assist you.

 - Use dashes, abbreviations, or numbers unless necessary

 - Choose a domain name that is difficult to spell out

 - Use a made up or purposely misspelled word